jasonge27/SocialFactorModel/README.md

-# cfnlp-analysis-lda
+# Social Factor Model
-Run lda on Princeton's cluster
+Extract factors from large amount of text on social media for factor investing.